 Download a PDF of the survey: ED Eval Form: PDF

 Our thanks to the many anonymous Blue Avocado readers who contributed to this article, as well as to Nancy Aleck, Kathy Booth, Steven Bowman, Marsha Caplan, Douglas Ford.
 Krista Glaser, Amy Heydlauff, Lyn Hopper, Trudy Hughes, Jeanette Issa, Shalom Black Lane, Kristen Larsen, Peggy Liuzzi, Dan Lozer, Diane May, Pat Moore.
 Paul Rosenberger, Erin Ryan, Penelope Sachs, Kate Stephenson, Lynda J. Timbers, Connie Zienkewicz.
 I hope we didn’t miss anyone!
 Special thanks, too, to reviewers of this article: Trish Tchume (Young Nonprofit Professionals Network), Liz Heath (Sound Nonprofits), Rick Moyers (Meyer Foundation) and Tim Wolfred (CompassPoint Nonprofit Services).

-Jan Masaoka is editor of Blue Avocado, and author of the Best of the Board Cafe, available here from Amazon.
+Jan Masaoka is editor of Blue Avocado, and author of the Best of the Board Cafe.
 She has been an executive director and board member and experienced both bad and good evaluations from both ends.
 And lived to tell the tale.